artiepoole/ubuntu-core-docs/docs/embedded-applications/fpga/about-fpgad.md

     bus: system
     name: com.canonical.fpgad
   #<any other plugs you may need>:
+slots: # this whole slot key is only necessary if using softeners.
+  fpgad-bitstreams:
+    interface: content
+    source:
+      read:
+        - $SNAP/data/<name of snap>/ # can be anything, but must match the bitstream data directories
 apps:
   <your startup app name>: # this application runs on startup due to `daemon: oneshot`
     command: bin/<startup binary name>